-Cholesterol is a waxy substance found in your blood.
-Your body needs it to build healthy cells, but high levels can form fatty deposits (plaque) in your blood vessels.
+Cholesterol is a waxy, fat-like substance found in your blood.
+Your body naturally needs it to build healthy cells and produce certain hormones, but excessively high levels can lead to dangerous fatty deposits (plaque) in your blood vessels.

-The Risk: These deposits grow, making it difficult for blood to flow.
-If a deposit breaks suddenly, it forms a clot that causes a heart attack or stroke.
+The Risk: Over time, these deposits grow and harden, making it increasingly difficult for enough blood to flow through your arteries.
+If a plaque deposit suddenly ruptures, it forms a blood clot that can completely block blood flow, causing a life-threatening heart attack or stroke.

-High cholesterol has NO symptoms.
-A blood test is the only way to detect it.
-You could feel perfectly healthy while your arteries are slowly clogging.
+High cholesterol is incredibly dangerous because it has NO physical symptoms.
+A standard blood test is the only way to detect it.
+You could feel perfectly healthy and athletic while your arteries are slowly clogging.

 Understanding Your Numbers